xav-a/VJ-Tarea1/README.md

 Right mouse button to drop a cherry.
 Left mouse button to drop a diamond.

-Som tiles make the objects the disappear, others leave them as is.
+Som tiles make the objects disappear, others leave them as is.
 Stack some cherries and diamons or watch vanish with special effects.